cloud-ark/kubeplus/Guidelines.md

 ## Security

-### Document Service Account needs of your Operator
+### Define Service Account for Operator Pod

 Your Operator may be need to use a specific service account with specific permissions.
-Clearly document the service account needs of your Operator.
+Clearly document the service account needs of your Operator Pod.
 Include this information in the ConfigMap that you will add for the 'resource/usage' annotation on the CRD.
 In multi-Operator stacks, knowing the service accounts and their RBAC permissions enables users to know the security posture of the stack.
 Be explicit in defining only the required permissions and nothing more.
 This ensures that the cluster is safe against unintended actions by any of the Operators (malicious/byzantine actions of compromised Operators or benign faults appearing in the Operators).

-### Evaluate Service Account needs for Custom Resource Pods
+### Define Service Account for Custom Resources

 Your Custom Resource's Pods may need to run with specific service account permissions.
 If that is the case, one of the decisions you will need to make is whether that service account should be provided by application developers.
 If so, provide an attribute in Custom Resource Spec definition to define the service account.
 Alternatively, if the Custom Controller is hard coding the service account name in the underlying Pod's Spec, then surface this information through the Custom Resource ``man page``.
 If all the Custom Resources have service accounts defined, it enables users to understand the complete security posture of the workflows.

 ### Define SecurityContext and PodSecurityPolicies for Custom Resources